Hesperian Health Guides

 Homemade timers

-If you do not have a clock, watch, or clock on your telephone, you can make a simple timer to measure the number of heartbeats or breaths in a minute.
+If you do not have a clock, watch, or mobile phone with a timer, you can make a simple timer to measure the number of heartbeats or breaths in a minute.
 None of these timers are as accurate as a clock, but they work fairly well.
 (When you first make the timer, you will need to use a clock to measure the length of a minute.)

 MW Ch25 Page 443-1.png